Also called rhinoplasty.

 This procedure is completely personalized according to the characteristics of each patient, and sometimes it may be recommended to combine rhinoplasty with chin surgery, cheek augmentation or a bichectomy to improve face’s harmony.

 Approximately one to two weeks.
-The first week after surgery, the patient will have a small but stiff splint over the nose, which will be removed approximately on the seventh postoperative day and will be replaced by a subtler skin-colored micropore tape splint which will be used for another week.
+The first week after surgery, the patient will have a small but stiff splint over the nose, which will be removed approximately on the seventh postoperative day and will be replaced by a more subtle skin-colored micropore tape splint which will be used for another week.